jeanjerome/EchoInStone/README.md

 ### Performance Tuning

+For CLI deployments:
+- Ensure sufficient RAM (2-4 GB recommended) for audio processing
+- Use SSD storage for faster temporary file operations
+- Consider using GPU acceleration for Whisper if available

-For serverless deployments:
+For experimental serverless deployments:
 - **Memory**: Recommend 2-4 GB for optimal performance
-- **Timeout**: Set to 15 minutes for longer audio files
+- **Timeout**: Set to 15 minutes or more for longer audio files
 - **CPU**: Multi-core instances recommended for faster processing
+- **Note**: Resource requirements may vary significantly based on audio length and quality

 ## Contributing